igvteam/igv-webapp-docs/igv-webapp-docs/docs/UserGuide.md

 ### Session files
 To **save** a file that contains the state of the current IGV session, click on the `Session` dropdown menu, select `Save`, and enter a filename into the dialog that pops up.
 The filename must have the .json suffix, or it will not be recognized as a session file when later loaded into IGV-Web.
 Depending on your web browser settings, the file will be saved to your default downloads folder or you will be prompted to specify a destination folder.

-You can share your session with others, for example by emailing it to them, or copying the saved file to a shared file system, or uploading it to Dropbox, Google Drive, or a web server.
+You can share your session with others, for example by emailing it to them, or copying the saved file to a shared file system, or uploading it to Dropbox, or a web server.

 To **restore** a session from a saved file, click on the `Session` dropdown menu and select one of the options in the top part of the menu:

 * `Local File`
 * `Dropbox`
-* `Google Drive`
 * `URL`

 Selecting the `URL` option will present a dialog to enter the full web link URL to the session file.
 For the other options, a file chooser pops up.
-If you select the `Google Drive` option, you will be prompted to sign into a Google account, and a [Dropbox](https://www.dropbox.com) account is needed for the `Dropbox` option.
-The `Google Drive` option will not be presented if cookies are disabled in the web browser.
+You must have a [Dropbox](https://www.dropbox.com) account to use the `Dropbox` option.

 #### Session files from IGV-Desktop
 Session files that were saved in the Java desktop version of IGV can also be loaded into IGV-Web via the `Session` dropdown menu.
 However, IGV-Desktop supports more features and file types than the IGV-Web app, and so the session may not be completely restored.
 Also note that session files saved in IGV-Web currently cannot be loaded into IGV-Desktop.